SakuNurmiranta/TheProspector/TheProspector/Assets/Docs/AI(LLM ref)/ai_ref_overview.md

 2. Most calculations are done at host and then projected to clients.
 Deterministic systems not withstanding.
 3. The rule of three.
 Two actions, three if you push it (with a cost).
 4. Distributed Authority topology on Unity Netcode for GameObjects.
+5. The duality of ?/!.
+The idea of replying to anothers call as momentary co-operation, where both come up on top.

 ### Networking Demo Features: